Stumblinbear/BetterRecords/README.md

 * You link back to the [forum post](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2155190-better-records-download-songs-from-the-internet)
 * You don't make money off of your modpack
 * You do not take credit for making any part of this mod.
 Give credit where credit is due.
-(Stumblinbear)
+(NicholasFeldman & Stumblinbear)

 Developing / Compiling
 ======================